 Cinnamon spice and all things nice…….
-My outright favourite Gingerbread Bundt cake with warming spices, preserved ginger pieces and a snowy dusting of white powered sugar.
-If a traditional fruit cake is not quite your cup of tea, then this gingerbread bundt might just well be.
+That’s what you can expect from this Gingerbread Bundt.
+If a traditional fruit cake is not quite your thing, then this bundt might just well be.

-If there was a local Bundt club, I’d sign up.
 I love a good Bundt.
-Nothing flashy or wildly exciting, just honest and simple.
-It remains one of the easiest cakes to bake.
-Bundts recently made a comeback, casting off their retro image with reckless abandon and sauntering in with spectacular new domed shapes to choose from.
-A Bundt is essentially a cake with a hole in it, so eloquently explained in the movie, My big fat Greek wedding.
+It’s not flashy or wildly, just honest and simple.
+It’s also one of the easiest cakes to bake.
+Bundts recently made a comeback, throwing off their retro image and sauntering in with spectacularly shaped domed tops.
+A Bundt is essentially a cake with a hole in it.
 There’s no fussing about with layers, frosting or fillings.
 It is what it is.
-Simplicity can be both comforting and necessary, especially for those who find a trip to the hardware store more appealing than whisking together a batter.
-The only challenge you’ll encounter here is the tedious patience of waiting for the cake to cool.
+Simplicity is sometimes necessary.
+The only challenge here, is waiting for the cake to cool.

-Without a sweet buttercream to bolster the taste, it’s essential that the flavourings of the cake holds its own.
-This gingerbread bundt cake is spiced with seasonal aromatics that wafts through the kitchen and smells like welcoming Christmas cheer.
-It also happens to make the most delectable edible Christmas wreathe.
-If you’re going to a Christmas ‘bring and share’ dinner, why not bake one to take along and serve with after-dinner coffees.
-Personally, a slice of cake with my morning coffee seems completely right for this time of year.
+Without a sweet buttercream to bolster the taste, it’s essential that the flavourings holds its own.
+This gingerbread bundt cake is spiced with warming aromatics that smell like Christmas cheer.
+It also happens to makes a lovely edible Christmas wreathe.
+If you’re going to a Christmas ‘bring and share’ dinner, why not bake one to take along for the hostess.
 A dollop of cream wouldn’t go amiss either.
-The gingerbread will keep well for several days in an airtight container.
-I have a few ideas of turning any leftovers into a nostalgic Christmas trifle.
+It’ll keep well for several days in an airtight container, although I have a few ideas of turning leftovers into a Christmas trifle.

 Gingerbread Bundt cake